 Image is so much nowadays, and impressions are made on first sight.
 Why does someone buy a Bentley or Rolls Royce over a Mercedes S Class?
 The S Class is a great car, but it doesn’t leave the impression that the Rolls will.

 The anomaly brand here is Aston Martin, whose owners are actually treated with respect by the general public.
-Now I don’t know if its because the car is British, James Bond drives one, or because they are things of beauty, but when you drive an Aston something strange happens.
+Now I don’t know if its because the car is British, James Bond drives one, or because they are things of beauty.
+When you drive an Aston something strange happens.

 Choosing the Brand is essential to decide what experience you want to have.